legendu-net/blog/misc/content/2017-01-05-spark-tips.markdown

     from a server that has very stable network connection.

 2. If you are sure that your Spark application is production ready, it is better to submit it with the option `--deploy-mode cluster`.
     However the default option (`--deploy-mode client`) is good for debugging.
     And also, `--deploy-mode client` is much faster to submit generally speaking.
     It is suggested that you use `--deploy-mode client` for ad hoc Spark applications and `--deploy-mode cluster` for production ready applications that need to be run many times.

+        #!/bin/bash
+        /apache/spark2.3/bin/spark-submit \
+            --files "file:///apache/hive/conf/hive-site.xml,file:///apache/hadoop/etc/hadoop/ssl-client.xml,file:///apache/hadoop/etc/hadoop/hdfs-site.xml,file:///apache/hadoop/etc/hadoop/core-site.xml,file:///apache/hadoop/etc/hadoop/federation-mapping.xml" \
+            --master yarn \
+            --deploy-mode cluster \
+            --queue your_queue \
+            --num-executors 200 \
+            --executor-memory 10G \
+            --driver-memory 15G \
+            --executor-cores 4 \
+            --conf spark.yarn.maxAppAttempts=2 \
+            --conf spark.dynamicAllocation.maxExecutors=1000 \
+            --conf spark.network.timeout=300s \
+            --conf spark.executor.memoryOverhead=2G \
+            --class your.package.SomeClass \
+            --jars /path/to/jar/dependencies \
+            /path/to/compiled/jar arg1 arg2 ...

 ## Spark Shell

 1. The `--jars` option of `spark-shell` can be used to add JAR dependencies.

 2. `spark-shell` accepts `--queue` (for specifying the queue to submit jobs) as parameter!
 If you run `spark-shell` and encounter the issue of "ERROR SparkContext: Error initializing SparkContext" due to "application submitted by user to unknown queue", you have to pass the queue that you can access to `spark-shell`.

     spark-shell --queue my_queue

 ## Spark Cluster Master URL